Call us on

 0370 1500 100

 I am a solicitor specialising in medical negligence cases.
-My job involves securing financial compensation for clients who have suffered an injury (either physical or psychological) as a result of medical negligence.
-I have my own caseload and also assist more senior fee earners.
+My work involves securing financial compensation for clients who have suffered injury as a result of medical negligence.
+I have my own caseload and I assist senior fee earners.
 I also supervise our specialist small claims team which is based in our Sheffield office.

 I decided I wanted to study Law whilst completing my A-levels.
 I was fascinated by the speed at which the law changes, and the far reaching effect those changes have on every individual in society.

 Whilst studying Law I decided that I wanted to become a solicitor so that I could use the knowledge and understanding that I had gained to help other people.